 Protecting Your Investment

-Cleaning your siding regularly is certainly a great way to keep up with its stellar appearance.
+Cleaning your siding regularly is certainly a great way to keep up with its stellar appearance and maintain the resale value of your home.
 After all, when you let the dirt and grime build up over time, it gets harder to scrub off, says the Farmer’s Almanac.
 Cleaning aside, you also need to regularly inspect your siding for damage so you can fix it right away before it becomes a bigger problem.
-Wood siding, in particular, will deteriorate if you don’t properly maintain it, especially at joints, knot holes or damage points, according to Better Homes and Gardens.
-Look for dents, cracks or warping in your siding, and remove bird droppings, insects, spider webs and pollen as they happen to avoid an eyesore.
-If you see staining due to fertilizers, herbicides, caulking, sealant, paint or tar, remove it immediately.
+Wood siding, in particular, will deteriorate if you don’t properly maintain it, especially at joints, knot holes, or damage points, according to Better Homes and Gardens.
+Look for dents, cracks, or warping in your siding, and remove bird droppings, insects, spider webs, and pollen as they happen to avoid an eyesore.
+If you see staining due to fertilizers, herbicides, caulking, sealant, paint, or tar, remove it immediately.
 Structural damage should be addressed as soon as possible, which is why it’s important to conduct yearly inspections.